sami-makinen/proof-of-collatz-conjecture/README.md

 **Corollary**: `M(1* + 1) = M(1*) + 1`

-The algorithm
+Building the algorithm
 -------------

+The sole purpose of the algorithm is to help prove the conjecture.

 The algorithm treats even numbers by dividing the number by two as in f(n).
 If the result of division is still even, we continue dividing as long the result is not even.
 We say the result is collapsed to even and use notation C(n) where pattern of n is 1?\*10\*.
 After C(n) = C(1?\*10\*) = 1?\*1

 If the number is odd, the algorithm uses different step depending on the three lowest significant bits.
 The three lowest bits are examined because we want to know whether the result is even or odd and, if the result can be collapsed.
 If the LSB is 1, the result is odd.
 If the LSB is 0, the result is even and can be divided by two.

 When n is odd the format is 1?\*1.
 If considering the three least significant bits we have following choices: